top of page

 By being aware of these types of red flags and inconsistencies, individuals can identify potential red flags, phishing emails and avoid falling victim to phishing attempts.

-Phishing emails may contain content that is unusual or unexpected, such as an unexpected attachment or link, an offer that is too good to be true, or a message from someone the recipient does not know.
+Phishing emails may contain content that is unusual or unexpected, such as an unexpected attachment or link.
+This may include an offer that is too good to be true, or a message from someone the recipient does not know.

-These elements are often the red flags who uses these potentially malicious suspicious attachment, lure the recipient into clicking on a link or downloading an attachment, which can then lead to the installation of malware or the theft of sensitive information.
+These elements mostly carry malicious suspicious attachment, lure the recipient into clicking on a link or downloading an attachment.
+This can further lead to the installation of malware or theft of sensitive information or personal data.

-By being cautious of unusual or unexpected content in emails and verifying the legitimacy of the email and its sender before revealing any sensitive data, individuals can avoid falling victim to phishing attempts and protect themselves from identity theft, financial loss, and other negative consequences.
+By being cautious of unusual or unexpected content in emails, individuals can avoid falling victim to phishing attempts and protect themselves.

 One way to do this is to hover over the link with the mouse cursor to see the actual URL, or to verify the sender's email address and domain name.